Voguéo: Facilities

 The service base at Charenton-le-Pont.

 The fleet of four catamarans had their operational and maintenance base at Charenton-le-Pont, between the two Nelson Mandela Bridges.
 This depot also served as the command and control centre for the service.

 Franchise

 The service was franchised by the STIF to the Compagnie des Batobus ("Batobus") which in 2008 had 38 employees, 28 on the boats themselves and six at the operational base.
 The Voguéo recruited 14 pilots and 14 second mates; the pilots being seconded from the Batobus company, and the second mates recruited externally, from press ads.
 The teams were all put together between November 2007 and February 2008.
 The second mates looked after wake safety, cleanliness, customer information, and ticket sales.

-Fares and funding
+Fares

-Parisiens could use a wide variety of tickets valid for Paris Zones 1, 2 and 3, the Carte Intégrale, the monthly or weekly Carte orange, the Navigo pass and the Carte Imagine'R, the Carte Améthyste and the Carte Solidarité Transport.
+Parisiens could use a wide variety of tickets valid for Paris zones 1, 2 and 3, including the Carte orange, the Carte Imagine'R, the Carte Améthyste and the Carte Solidarité Transport.

-For one-off journeys a ticket cost €3 and could be purchased on board.
+A single journey ticket cost €3 and could be purchased on board.